 - If you want to speed up the shedding process between treatments, you can exfoliate but do so gently with a loofah or a washcloth to avoid irritating your skin.

-Make sure you ask many questions and inquire about post-treatment care and services as well.
+Make sure you ask many questions and inquire about post-treatment care services.
 Another thing you will want to do is ask about the type of lasers they use so you and your service provider can discuss which ones will suit you best and offer you the best and safest results.